-CONFIRMED: Vegas shooting suspect proscribed dangerous drugs – just like many previous mass shooters
+CONFIRMED: Vegas shooting suspect prescribed dangerous drugs – just like many previous mass shooters

-The Las Vegas Review-Journal has obtained information that Stephen Paddock, the suspect in the largest mass shooting in modern US history was proscribed a powerful psychotropic drug called diazepam in June of this year, just under four months prior to the shooting.
+The Las Vegas Review-Journal has obtained information that Stephen Paddock, the suspect in the largest mass shooting in modern US history was prescribed a powerful psychotropic drug called diazepam in June of this year, just under four months prior to the shooting.

 This fits a a decades long trend among mass shooters and others who engage in cruel and unusual criminal acts being on powerful, yet legal psychotropic drugs.